 The main drugs that doctors will prescribe for this purpose are called antiviral medications.
 These include aciclovir, famciclovir, valacyclovir, and penciclovir.

 A doctor can prescribe antiviral medications to take orally, intravenously, or in the form of a topical cream.

 Most cases of herpes will produce no symptoms.
-However, if there are any symptoms, it is best to avoid engaging in oral, anal, or vaginal sex.
+However, if there are any symptoms, it is best to

 It is best to have an open discussion with a new sexual partner about herpes and consider undergoing a test.
 If one person receives a diagnosis of herpes, they should inform all their recent sexual partners, who may also need a test and treatment.

 A person should see a doctor for testing if they have engaged in sexual activity with a person who has herpes or if they themselves have any symptoms.